-I acknowledge that I,
+I acknowledge that I, have

-have

-read and fully understand the contents of this Learner Handbook, which outlines the conditions of my rights and responsibilities as a Learner of Australian Salesmasters Training Co Pty Ltd.
+my rights ontents of this Learner Handbook, which outlines the conditions of r of Australian Salesmasters Training Co Pty Ltd.

 Signature

 Date

-Name of Witness

-Signature of Witness
+Name of Witness Signature of Witness

 Date

+Disease and the annual the following:

 Please send to any of the following: Email: admin@thesalesmasters.com.au Post: Attn to Administrative Team Australian Salesmasters Training Co.
-PO Box 638, Rosebery NSW 1445 Fax: 02 9700 8988 Attn to Administrative Team What type of funding: Smart and Skilled 🔿 Skilled Capital 🔿 Fee Paying 🔿
+PO Box 638, Rosebery NSW 1445 Fax: 02 9700 8988 Attn to Administrative Team What type of funding:

+What type of funding: Smart and Skilled Skilled Capital Fee Paying